-A. Cumulative Grade Point Average

-1 A student receiving federal aid must maintain an overall 2.0 cumulative grade point average.

-(Withdrawal, academic forgiveness, incomplete, repeated, and non-credit remedial hours are counted for the calculation of hours attempted and GPA (Grade Point Average).)

-- a.
-All courses transferred from other institutions are included in this cumulative GPA. - b.
-Courses for which a grade of incomplete is received will not be included in the GPA. - c.
-Courses from which a student withdraws during a semester will not be included in the GPA. - d.
+- A. Cumulative Grade Point Average - 1.
+A student receiving federal aid must maintain an overall 2.00 cumulative grade point average.
+(Withdrawal, academic forgiveness, incomplete, repeated and non-credit remedial hours are counted for the calculation of hours attempted and GPA.) - a.
+All courses transferred from other institutions will be included in this cumulative GPA. - b.
+Courses for which a grade of incomplete is received will not be included in GPA. - c.
+Courses from which a student withdraws during a semester will not be included in GPA. - d.
 Repeated courses for which a student issues a request for grade replacement will include only the replacement grade in the GPA calculation.
-Repeated courses for which no request for grade replacement is completed are included in the GPA calculation along with the original grade received for the course. - 2.
-Cumulative grade point averages are reviewed at the end of each semester.
+Repeated courses for which no request for grade replacement is completed will be included in the

+GPA calculation along with the original grade received for the course.
-B. Pace of Progression (Completion)

-- 1. A student receiving federal aid must complete at a minimum 67% of all courses attempted, cumulatively.
-(Withdrawal, academic forgiveness, incomplete, repeated, and non-credit remedial hours are counted for the calculation of hours attempted and GPA.) - a.
-All courses transferred from other institutions are included in this completion ratio calculation. - b.
-Courses for which an incomplete is received are included as attempted but unearned hours. - Courses from which a student withdraws during a semester are included as attempted but unearned hours. - d.
-In cases of repeated courses, a student may continue to repeat a failed course and receive financial aid until it is passed. - e.
-A student is eligible to receive financial aid for one repeated course when a student is repeating a previously passed course to obtain a higher grade. - i.
-Allowable: Repeated coursework may be included when determining enrollment status in a term-based program if a student needs to meet an academic standard for a particular previously passed course, such as a minimum grade. - ii.
-Not permissible: a student enrolls in four classes in the Fall semester and passes only three of them; Eastern requires the student to retake the failed class, as well as the other three classes, because of failing one class.
-When the student repeats all four classes in the Spring semester, the failed class would be included in the student's enrollment status, but the three classes passed would not be. - 2.
-Pace of progression are reviewed at the end of each semester.
+- 2. Cumulative grade point average will be reviewed at the end of each semester. - B. Pace of Progression (Completion) - 1.
+A student receiving federal aid must complete at a minimum 67% of all courses attempted, cumulatively.
+(Withdrawal, academic forgiveness, incomplete, repeated and non-credit remedial hours are counted for the calculation of hours attempted and GPA.) - a.
+All courses transferred from other institutions will be included in this completion ratio calculation. - b.
+Courses for which an incomplete is received will be included as attempted, but unearned hours. - c.
+Courses from which a student withdraws during a semester will be included as attempted, but unearned hours. - d.
+In cases of repeated courses, a student may continue to repeat a failed course and receive Financial Aid until it is passed. - e.
+A student is eligible to receive Financial Aid for one repeat when repeating a previously passed course to obtain a higher grade.

+Allowable: Repeated coursework may be included when determining enrollment status in a term based program if a student needs to meet an academic standard for a particular previously passed course, such as a minimum grade.

+- i.
+Not permissible: A student enrolls in four classes in the fall semester and passes only three of them; the institution requires the student to retake the failed class and also the other three classes because of failing the one class.
+When the student repeats all four classes in the spring semester, the failed class would be included in the student's enrollment status, but the three classes passed would not be. - 2.
+Pace of progression will be reviewed at the end of each semester.